hbjornoy/twitter-sentiment-analysis/README.md

   - NB: Will take some time on first import to download "Word statistics files".

-### Downloadable files needed
+### Downloadable files needed.

-- Gensim word vectors
+All downloaded files should be placed in the root project folder.

-    - Downloading gensim word vecs here: [JKDIEOJADIWJPADJOP]("www.bt.no")
+- Download Glove word vectors word vecs from [Standford Twitter Glove]("http://nlp.stanford.edu/data/glove.twitter.27B.zip")
+- Download training and test dataset from [Kaggle]("https://www.kaggle.com/c/epfml17-text/data")

-## Explain RUN file
+### Explain RUN file

-#PLAN:
-- Make new anaconda environment and find needed packages
-- Write about it
+Fork or download zip of repository, and run the `run.py` from terminal with `Python run.py`.
+This pruduces the file `powerpuffz_kagglescore.csv` in the root folder.